ArielAyala/calculate-loan-installments-french-system/README.md

 This application provides an easy-to-use solution for calculating loan installments using the French amortization system.
 Users can effortlessly input the loan amount, select the number of installments, and set the interest rate to obtain a comprehensive breakdown of each installment.
 The clear and intuitive interface ensures a straightforward experience, helping users plan and understand their loan repayment schedule effectively.

+## Deployment

+The application is deployed on GitHub Pages.
+You can access it [here](https://arielayala.github.io/calculate-loan-installments-french-system/).

 ## Installation

 1. Clone the repository: `git clone https://github.com/ArielAyala/calculate-loan-installments-french-system.git`